Puppet History

-Puppet History is a game show YouTube series produced by Ryan Bergara, Steven Lim, and Shane Madej through their company, Watcher Entertainment.
-Bergara, Lim, and Madej met when they worked at BuzzFeed but later left to seek more artistic control.
-Bergara and Madej are best known from their series BuzzFeed Unsolved.

-Puppet History began in January 2020.
+Puppet History is an American comedy game show YouTube series created by Shane Madej and produced by Madej, Ryan Bergara, and Steven Lim.
+The show premiered on January 10, 2020, on the Watcher Entertainment YouTube channel.

 The show's premise sees a colorful puppet historian known as the Professor presenting a game show about one or two distinctive persons or events from history.
-The two contestants answer questions, and the Professor gives them points; the contestant with the most points wins the title of "History Master" and a small trophy.
+The two contestants answer questions, and the Professor gives them points; the contestant with the most points wins the title of "History Wizard" and a hat.
+Before season six, the contestant with the most points won the title of "History Master" and a small trophy.

+The show received an Honoree Award at the 2022 Webby Awards for a Science & Education Channel.

 Format

-The show begins with the Professor, a blue puppet, greeting the guests from a puppet theater stage.
-The contestants are almost always Ryan Bergara and one other person.
-The Professor then tells a story about history.
-He stops every few minutes to ask the two guests questions, which are sometimes multiple choice; whoever answers correctly, or as close to correctly as possible, receives points (referred to as "jelly beans").
+The show begins with the Professor, a blue puppet portrayed by Shane Madej, greeting the guests from a puppet theater stage.
+The contestants are almost always Ryan Bergara and another special guest.
+The Professor then tells a story about a historical event or figure.
+He stops every few minutes to ask the two guests questions; whoever answers correctly, or as close to correctly as possible, receives points (referred to as "jelly beans").

 The scoring is relatively loose, and a contestant may be awarded more than one point, or just half a point, for their answer, as well as extra points being awarded as the Professor sees fit.
 The show presents parts of the story and answers to some questions through reenactments of scenes using paper cutouts of people from history.
 The prize is a small plastic trophy containing jelly beans or another small prize.
-The Professor refers to it as the "coveted cup and title of History Master" in his opening speech and at other times during the episode.
+The Professor refers to it as the 'coveted cup and title of History Master.'

-The Professor encourages the guests to tell jokes and is often more attentive towards the guests than to Bergara.
+The Professor encourages the guests to tell jokes and is often more attentive towards the guests than to Bergara, often awarding points to guests with jokes.
+Points are also awarded to drawings on the whiteboards on which the answers are written, regardless of whether or not the answer is correct.
 Before the end of the show, the Professor leaves to "tally the score" using "our complex victory algorithm," and another puppet or puppets come onto the stage and sing a song about the historical event.

-For the first four seasons, the Professor claims that the algorithm has awarded the cup and title of "History Master" to the guest contestants, regardless of who actually acquired more points.
+For the first four seasons, the Professor claimed that the algorithm awarded the cup and title of "History Master" to the guest contestants, regardless of who actually acquired more points.
 In season five, this trend was inverted, and Bergara won almost every episode (with the exception of episode six) regardless of his point total.
 However, due to a "supply chain issue" in sourcing the trophies, Bergara instead won a Puppet History-themed moisturizer every episode (except episode 5, when a "Yankee Dodge"-flavored vape was presented as prize).
-This is later revealed to be a plot by the Professor, actually an evil holographic doppelganger, to steal Bergara's flesh and use it as a body.
+This is later revealed to be a plot by the Professor, later revealed to be an evil holographic doppelganger, to steal Bergara's flesh and use it as a body.